ssood123/Efficacy-of-Deepfake-Detection-Methods/README.md

 ### ArtificiallyGeneratedFaceImagesAndVideos

 This folder contains 2 subfolders.
 ArtificiallyGeneratedFaceImages contains images downloaded directly from https://this-person-does-not-exist.com/en.
-ArtificiallyGeneratedFaceVideos contains videos created the frames in the ArtificiallyGeneratedFaceImages folder.
+ArtificiallyGeneratedFaceVideos contains videos created from the frames in the ArtificiallyGeneratedFaceImages folder.

 ### StyleGANImages